AI vs. Supply Chain Security: Learn how to defend your code. Save your seat.

 Using OX Security for Container Protection: Step-by-Step Guide

-Follow this hands-on walkthrough to see how OX ingests container artifacts, runs image scans, shows container-specific alerts, ties findings back to commits, and automates remediation all inside the same platform.
-The steps below use a repository and a pushed image tag; OX performs container checks and shows container security issues in the dashboard and application views.
+Follow this hands-on walkthrough to see how OX ingests container artifacts, runs image scans, shows container-specific alerts, ties findings back to commits, and automates remediation, all inside the same platform.

-• Create a read-only registry token in Docker Hub (or GHCR) and add it to Configure → Connectors → Registry in OX.
+Then create a read-only registry token in Docker Hub (or GHCR) and add it to **Connectors** in the OX platform.
 Use your username and the token as the password.

-1. Go to Docker Home and sign in.
+1. Go to Docker Hub and sign in.

-4. Click Generate, then copy the token (you won’t be able to see it again later).
+4. Click Generate, then copy the token; you won’t be able to see it again.

-After connecting GitHub and Docker Hub, OX performs a scan and shows repository posture and registry ingestion status on the project dashboard.
+After connecting GitHub and Docker Hub, OX scans and displays repository posture and registry ingestion status on the project dashboard.

 Step 2: Confirm containers are assigned to the application

-• In the right-bottom panel, open Containers and confirm artifacts are listed; if empty, use Assign Container to Repo and choose your image from the dropdown, and click Add.
-If the connector was newly added, press Reset Containers, then re-open the panel.
+Open the Applications page and click on your app in the table.
+A detail pane opens on the right side.
+Select the Containers tab to confirm artifacts are listed.
+If empty, use Assign Container to Repo and choose your image from the dropdown, then click Add.
+If the connector was newly added, press Reset Containers, then re-open the Containers tab.

-• If you cannot find a container image and the Assign Container dropdown is empty, check if Docker Hub is connected and the images are imported successfully.
-You may see the following error if not done correctly:
+If the Assign Container dropdown is empty, check that Docker Hub is connected and images are imported successfully.

 Step 3: Verify container security policies are enabled